RACSEL/IPS-national-backend/README.md

 If you need to change any of the default value, you can edit `docker-compose.yml`.
 In the case of the FHIR server, to see the available environment variables you can pass see `hapi-config/application.yaml`.

+You need to provide a private key in the directory `cert-data` in PEM format.
+See the cert-data README for more information.

 ### Testing

 * Check whether the HAPI FHIR server is running in `http://localhost:8080`